leblanc-simon/AuctionHouse/README.md

 5. Run 'meteor' in the directory from then on to start it up.

 Any of these commands may need to be run as super user, depending on your system.

+##### Todos

+* Wire up the admin page to save the auction end datetime.
+* Wire up the auction to obey the auction end datetime.
+* Auction list management through the admin page.
+* Admin page security.
+* View bid audit through the admin page.
+* All of the visual polish.